cmookj/triangulate/README.md

 * This project is built using [Bazel](https://bazel.build/) but can be easily built using other terminal based tools, e.g., CMake or IDE.
-* It is built and tested on macOS in terminal environment, as well as Ubuntu Linux 22.04 running in a container on macOS.
 * This program is written in C++20 with only using standard library.
     - No external dependency is required.